emit-sds/emit-main/README.md

 <h1 align="center">emit-main </h1>

-<span style="color:orange">NOTE - at this time the EMIT repositories are not supporting Pull Requests from members outside of the EMIT-SDS Team.
+_NOTE - at this time the EMIT repositories are not supporting Pull Requests from members outside of the EMIT-SDS Team.
 This is expected to change in March, and guidance on branches will be provided at that time.
-At the moment, see the **develop** branch for latest updates. </span>
+At the moment, see the **develop** branch for latest updates._

 This is the governing repository for the EMIT SDS which manages the throughput of data between level-specific repositories.
 This repo includes the workflow manager, database manager, and file monitor code.